leteam-WRO2024/wro_t_2024/README.md

 # Engineering materials

-This repository contains engineering materials of "yatta-team" self-driven vehicle's model participating in the WRO Future Engineers competition in the season 2023.
+This repository contains engineering materials of "yatta-team (Leteam)" self-driven vehicle's model participating in the WRO Future Engineers competition in the season 2024.

 ## Content